timothypratley/power-turtle/resources/public/conj2017-slides.md

     (color [0 0 255])
     (repeat 12 #(do (octagon) (right 30)))

+    ;; Okay, let's see what we can do when we introduce ;; a little bit more Clojure gradually

     ;; Let's go back to a simple octagon

     (clean)
     (color [0])
     (octagon)

-    ;; If we know the length of an octagon, we can start tiling the octagons
+    ;; If we know the length of an octagon, we can start drawing ;; things around the octagon

     (def size (+ 30 (/ 60 (js/Math.sqrt 2))))